-In anticipation of the arrival of the first year class of 2018 at UCT, the Law Students' Council is organising an exciting student-centred Orientation programme that we know will really help our first-year students to settle quickly into all aspects of university life.
+In anticipation of the arrival of the first year class of 2020 at UCT, the Law Students' Council (LSC) is organising an exciting student-centred Orientation programme that we know will really help our first-year students to settle quickly into all aspects of university life.

-Orientation, taking place from 12th - 14th February 2018, is compulsory for all students coming into the Faculty - it's the lifeline that will introduce the first-year class of 2018 to the campus, the life of the University and the Law Faculty.
+Orientation for undergraduate LLB students takes place in the last week of Jan and the first week of Feb, and is compulsory for all students coming into the Faculty.
+DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class and students new to UCT to the campus, the life of the University and how things work in the Law Faculty.

 In the past, the Law Faculty Orientation programme was voted as AMAZING by attendees!
-Join us to make 2018 an even MORE amazing Orientation session.
-Refreshments and lunches will be provided on each day of attendance.
+Join us to make 2020 an even MORE amazing Orientation session!

 Once you have completed the Orientation programme you will need to register for the Bachelor of Laws (LLB) degree.
 Registration is the process by which you sign up for courses which you must complete to be awarded the degree.
-From 2017, all students are encouraged to make use of the online registration facility.
+Students are strongly encouraged to make use of the online registration facility.
 Details of this process will be posted on this site immediately after Orientation.
-Registration dates for 2018 will be made available on the main UCT registration website so keep your eyes open here
+Physical registration dates for 2020 are available at http://www.law.uct.ac.za/registration-information.
+Online registrations dates and eligibility will be made available soon.

-Please see Humanities Electives list for more information on the non-law course options that are available to you during your degree.
-This may change for 2018, so check in to ensure you have an up-to-date list from which to identify your preferred course choice.
+Please see Humanities Electives list (watch this space for 2020 list) for more information on the non-law course options that are available to you during your degree.
+This may change for 2020, so check in to ensure you have an up-to-date list from which to identify your preferred course choice.